-I wasn’t sure if I’d get all the paperwork done in time, but I knew it wouldn’t hurt to go in as an observer and check out the course curriculum.
-If anything, 2013 would be like a trial run.
-Whatever bumps and bruises I experience this year, I'll get a second chance to do it again the following year.
+I wasn’t sure if I’d get all the paperwork done on time, but I knew it wouldn’t hurt to go in as an observer and check out the course curriculum.
+If anything, I wanted 2013 to be like a trial run at the UNC.
+Whatever bumps and bruises I experience this year, I'll get a second chance to do it right in 2014.

-I was excited and nervous about taking my first steps toward a degree at the university, but the excitement quickly turned into disappointment and frustration.
+I was excited and nervous about taking my first steps toward a degree at the university, but the excitement quickly turned into disappointment and frustration when I met the professors.

 I had two professors, neither of which had ever traveled to an English-speaking country in their lives.
 I'm not making this up.
 They admitted it to me.
 They had thick accents and an average knowledge of the English language.

-Then she corrected a student who stated that the word “seaside” was never used in the English language and that the correct term is beachside.
-Now, I lived most of my childhood in South Florida.
+Then this so-called professor corrected a student who stated that the word “seaside” was never used in the English language and that the correct term is beachside.
+I'm a Floridian and have lived most of my childhood in Miami.
 Believe me, seaside is as much a term as beachside.
 Then the professor claimed that the term skinny was considered a taboo because it’s a slang term and that the correct word was slender.
-She couldn’t pronounce the word iron correctly.
+She couldn’t pronounce the word iron correctly either.
 She kept saying I-RON and that’s not the way the word is pronounced.

 The second professor taught phonetics.
 He was more knowledgeable, but his accent was strong.
 He stressed that at the language school, British English is the preferred style of teaching over American English.
-I felt a bit offended by the fact that kept stating that American English was imperfect.
+I felt a bit offended that he kept stating that American English was imperfect.
 Is it different from British English?
-Yes, but I don’t consider it imperfect any more than I can consider Argentine Castilian an imperfect version of the language spoken in Spain or other Latin American countries.
+Yes, but I don’t consider it imperfect any more than I consider Argentine Castilian an imperfect version of the language spoken in Spain or other Latin American countries.
 Oddly enough, he didn't mention how imperfect American English was until after the break.
 During the break, I spoke with him and told him I came from the States.
 Maybe it's a coincidence, but still... in my opinion, he was rude!
+Cute though.
+No. I didn't take a photo of him.
+Sorry.

 Caught your blog and know what an exciting time it is to be young and at university.
 My immediate reaction to your question is to go with your heart.
 If psychology is what you love, study it.
 But if you are able to swing it, why not think both/and rather than either/or?
 Stick with your language course for now, transfer in 2014.
 You'll have a year's experience in two languages, that's never a bad thing.
 Good luck, it will be fun to follow your journey.